mick2004/JesikaToken/README.md

-# Basic Sample Hardhat Project
+# My first ERC 20 coin

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project demonstrates a basic ERC 20 coin with the help OpenZeppelin and Hardhat

 Try running some of the following tasks: